gearnode/erl-json/doc/handbook.md

 Serialization functions will signal an error of the form `{invalid_value, Term}` if an Erlang term cannot be represented in JSON.

+## Serializers
+While serialization functions usually handle terms which map directly to JSON values, they also accept terms of the form `{Type, Value}`.
+To serialize `Value`, the serializer looks for a serialization function associated with the `Type` atom in a map containing all serializers.
+The map returned by `json:default_serializers()` is used by default; a different map can be provided with the `serializers` serialization option.

+A serialization function takes a single argument, the value to serialize, and must return one of the following two values:
+- `{data, iodata()}`: data are inserted in the output document without any transformation;
+- `{value, json:value()}`: the value is serialized as any other JSON value.

 ### Options
 Serialization options are represented as a map.
 The following options are available:
 - `return_binary`: return the final document as a binary instead of an iodata value.
+- `serializers`: a map associating types (as atoms) and serialization functions to be used as a replacement for the default serializer map.

 ## JSON Pointer
 The `json_pointer:apply/2` function is used to parse a JSON Pointer string and